HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 Click on, install

 Follow the rockstar installer, use the default what it is.
-BUT uncheck, after the installer open rockstar.
-(Because you need to config some settings in lutris before you can use rockstar.)
+BUT uncheck after the installation ```Run Rockstart Games Launcher``` Because you need to config some settings in lutris before you can use rockstar.

-You get a pop up that rockstart game Launcher succesful is installed. and click op close NOT launch
+You get a pop up that rockstart game Launcher succesful is installed. and click op close **NOT** launch

 ## Configure rockstar
 Right click on rockstar game launcher and select configure.

 click on; Game options

-Add in the Working directory you install place for Grant theft auto V (Keep in mind if you installed Grant theft auto V you need to add the path for installed Grant Theft Auto V) (DO NOT WORK WITH STEAM FILES, ONLY ROCKSTAR)
+Add in the Working directory you install place for Grant theft auto V, keep this things in mind;
+  1. If you installed Grant theft auto V you need to add the path for installed Grant Theft Auto V
+  2. If you installed GTAV selected the parent folder not GTAV folder it self.
+Like; ```/var/mnt/Rockstar/``` **NOT** ``` /var/mnt/Rockstar/Grand Theft Auto V Legacy/```
+  3. ATM, Do not work with steam GTAV files, please use the Rockstar Games Launcher to install GTAV

 Click on; Save